lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 `lem` and then hit `ctrl+alt+r`, only labels beginning with "lem" are shown.
 The `\ref{...}` command is NOT automatically inserted for you.
 So, the typical use case is to enter `\ref{` (which generates a matching `}` and places the cursor in between the braces), hit `ctrl+alt+r`, and choose the label.

-Notice that if you have too many labels, only a few are shown (this is Sublime Text functionality---I'm not clear how these are chosen).
+If there are no more than 16 matches, then a pop-up completion menu is shown; otherwise, the quick panel will list all matches.

 Similarly for citations: entries, however, are drawn from a bibtex file (specified by the `\bibliography` command in your tex file).
 This pops up a